Diamond Prices Chart to Calculate Value & Worth

 $6,104

-1.5 Diamond Carat Prices
+1.5 Carat Diamond Prices Chart

 1.5 carat diamonds are highly in demand among individuals shopping for a good quality diamond with an average budget.
 Aim for a well-cut G or above color and VS2 clarity diamond with no fluorescence in this range.
 However, individuals with a tight budget can consider the H or I range with medium blue fluorescence.